 If you walk, tread or skate on thin ice there is a good chance that you might fall through the ice and into the freezing cold water.
 It's a dangerous and risky position to be in and it is uncertain exactly when you might fall and what the result might be.

 So literally, on thin ice means you are standing on ice that is too thin to support your weight (and you're most likely to fall through the ice).

-The idiom looks at the figurative meaning of course—on thin ice is being in a risky, dangerous or uncertain situation.
+Idioms use figurative meanings of course—so on thin ice means being in a risky, dangerous or uncertain situation.

 - Don't raise your voice to me young man!
 You're already skating on thin ice.

 - If you keep charging things you can't afford on your credit cards you'll be treading on thin ice in a very short period of time.

 - I'm on thin ice with my teacher because I haven't turned in my homework three times this week.